jericksen/Module_Two_Final_Project/README.md

 >#### Test One (Discounts):

-Do discounts have a statistically significant effect on the number of products customers order?
+>Do discounts have a statistically significant effect on the number of products customers order?
 If so, at what level(s) of discount?

-#### Conclusion One:
+>#### Conclusion One:

-Part One: Yes, discounts do have a significant impact on the number of products ordered.
+>Part One: Yes, discounts do have a significant impact on the number of products ordered.
 Not only do they increase the number of products ordered, but we can say the impact of applying disounts is signficant.

-Part Two: Generally, discounts have signficantly impact the number of products ordered at most levels with the exception of discounts at the 10% level.
+>Part Two: Generally, discounts have signficantly impact the number of products ordered at most levels with the exception of discounts at the 10% level.

-#### Test Two (Efficiency):
+>#### Test Two (Efficiency):

-Is the average order size in North America larger than international order sizes?
+>Is the average order size in North America larger than international order sizes?

-#### Conclusion Two:
+>#### Conclusion Two:

-Order sizes in North America are indeed higher on average than international order sizes.
+>Order sizes in North America are indeed higher on average than international order sizes.
 The impact on order size between domestic and foriegn shipping is significant.

-#### Test Three (Employees):
+>#### Test Three (Employees):

-Does order size vary in a statistically signficant way between Northwind employees?
+>Does order size vary in a statistically signficant way between Northwind employees?
 Conclusion Three:

+>####Conclusion Three:
-There seems to be no statistically significant variation in the average size per order between Northwind employees.
+>There seems to be no statistically significant variation in the average size per order between Northwind employees.

-#### Test Four (Revenue):
+>#### Test Four (Revenue):

-Does the average revenue per order differ in 2014 from 2012 & 2013?
+>Does the average revenue per order differ in 2014 from 2012 & 2013?

-Conclusion Four:
+> #### Conclusion Four:

-The average revenue per order does not vary from 2014 to 2012 & 2013.
+>The average revenue per order does not vary from 2014 to 2012 & 2013.
 In fact, it appears revenue per order decreases slightly from 2014 to 2012 & 2013.
 However, we cannot accept this conclusion with confidence.